n-rohit/RAG_PDF_Chatbot_Multi-Index/README.md

 # RAG Q&A Chatbot - Vector, Summary & Tree Indices

-A production-ready **Retrieval Augmented Generation (RAG)** chatbot that loads PDF documents and answers questions using three different indexing strategies.
+A **Retrieval Augmented Generation (RAG)** chatbot that loads PDF documents and answers questions using three different indexing strategies.
 Built with LlamaIndex, Ollama, ChromaDB, and Gradio.

 ---